Newborns’ Brachial Plexus Injury: Parent Guide

 Psychological Impact | The emotional ups and downs and social hurdles that come with living with a nerve injury in the arm. |

-When a newborn’s got a brachial plexus injury, what we do about it really depends on how bad the injury is and which nerves got hit.
+When a newborn’s got an injury, what we do about it really depends on how bad the injury is and which nerves got hit.
 Most of the time, we’re gonna need to get physical therapy and occupational therapy involved.
 Physical therapy is all about getting movement back in the arm and hand that got affected.
 Occupational therapy, on the other hand, is gonna work on making sure the little one can use that limb in their day-to-day life.

 For less severe cases, non-surgical approaches take precedence, encompassing: